On November 2, 2016, Sherri Papini vanished near her home in Redding, California. Three weeks later, she re-emerged — with a bizarre kidnapping story.

 Her defense attorney later made the case that Papini’s childhood had been difficult and that’s what led to her later deceptions.

-“Papini’s painful early years twisted and froze her in myriad ways,” defense attorney William Portanova argued, according to KCRA 3.
+“Papini’s painful early years twisted and froze her in myriad ways,” defense attorney William Portanova argued.

 But Papini’s early years weren’t all painful.
 As she wrote in her wedding blog, she met her husband, Keith Papini, while they were in middle school.